Fort Advance |

 Camp Milner was the main cavalry camp.
 A state marker locates site at Municipal Park on Country Club Drive.

 Camp Stephens was the main infantry camp, located about one-half mile from old US 41 on East McIntosh Road, north of town.
-A U.D.C. boulder monument is at site.
+A U.D.C. stone monument is at site.

 (Griffin Municipal Park)